zen-mod/ZEN/docs/user_guide/modules_list.md

 Players can use the "Teleport" action on any teleporter objects to teleport between them.
 When used on a vehicle, players will first be teleported into an empty seat if possible.

+## Crew To Gunner

+Orders an AI vehicle occupant to replace the incapacitated or dead gunner.

 ## Custom Fire

 Creates a custom fire effect based on the selected fire color, fire damage, effect size, and particle density, lifetime, speed, size, and orientation.